Welcome to the Guitar Institute

 A division of Swampsong, LLC

-My name is David Malmberg, Ph.D and I teach classical style guitar.
-Years ago I found myself in Spain and was introduced to this wonderful instrument through the mentoring of my Maestro, America Martinez Serrano, Doctor of Guitar at the Conservatory of Music in Sevilla.
-It was through her tutelage that I received the foundation of my guitar technique which has its origins with the great classical guitarist and composer, Francisco Tarrega.
+My name is David Malmberg, Ph.D and I teach classical/fingerstyle guitar.
+Years ago I found myself in Spain and was introduced to the guitar through the mentoring of America Martinez Serrano, Doctor of Guitar at the Conservatory of Music in Sevilla.
+It was through her tutelage that I received the foundation of my guitar technique.

-For the past 25 years I have devoted myself to teaching and playing this most noble of instruments.
-It has carried me through many different forms of music that has resulted in the recording of 12 Cd's, radio airplay throughout the country and the world.
+For the past 25 years I have devoted myself to teaching and playing.
+Since those early days, the guitar has carried me through many different forms of music resulting in the recording of 12 Cd's, from pop to classical with radio airplay throughout the country and the world.
 (Apple music, Spotify, Pandora etc)

 My instructor is patient and encouraging!